Two Deadlines, Whichever Comes Later

 The claim of a claimant, other than a creditor of the decedent, to recover from a distributee who is liable to pay the claim, and the right of an heir or devisee or of a successor personal representative acting in an heir's or devisee's behalf, to recover property improperly distributed or its value from any distributee is forever barred at the later of three years after the decedent's death or one year after the time of distribution.

-A.R.S. § 14-3936(A)The dual deadline structure makes practical sense.
-Some estates take years to settle, and distributions may happen long after the death.
-The one-year-after-distribution rule ensures that even a late distribution gives the wronged party a reasonable chance to act.
+A.R.S. § 14-3936(A)This two-deadline structure makes practical sense.
+Some complex estates take years to settle, and distributions may happen long after the death.
+As a result, the one-year rule gives interested parties a fair chance to act even on a late distribution.

 Creditor Claims and the Fraud Carve-Out